Four-Lights-NL/strapi-plugin-deepcopy/README.md

 # Strapi plugin deep-copy

 The default behaviour in Strapi is to create a shallow copy when duplicating an entity.
-This means that any relations are lost and have to be duplicated seperately and connected manually to the newly created entities.
+This means that any relations are lost and have to be duplicated separately and connected manually to the newly created entities.

 This plugin provides a custom `copy` action when viewing an entity in the Strapi admin which clones the entity and all it's related models, and connects the newly created entities in the same way as the original.